rinalds98/visual-stories/README.md

 Introduction
 =

-Visual Studies is a landing page for people from all ages who are interested in doing a photography course.
+Visual Stories is a landing page for people from all ages who are interested in doing a photography course.
-Visual Studies offers photography workshops for beginners and intermiadiate levels including people who do it as a hobby.
+Visual Stories offers photography workshops for beginners and intermiadiate levels including people who do it as a hobby.
 The site is targeted to anoyone who is interested in learning how to take photos.

 Users of this website will be able to find everything they need to know about this workshop.
 For example: what we teach, workshop meet up times and a sign up form.